How to Speed Up Your Website Using the <LINK> Tag

 With prefetch, for a resource, the browser starts implementing the DNS resolution of the resource’s domain name, then performs a TCP connection with the resource’s server, makes the HTTP request, and finally fetches and stores the prefetched resource in the browser cache.

-If you are sure of which resources that will be needed later, that’s the resource to prefetch beforehand; therein lies the catch.
+If you are sure of which resources will be needed later, that’s the resource to prefetch beforehand; therein lies the catch.
 Prefetching takes guesswork, and if you guess wrongly, you might actually slow down instead of speed up your site.

 For online books, galleries, or portfolios, if the user is most likely to browse to the next page, prefetching the resources such as images, can speed things up significantly.
 Here’s the code to do that.

-Prefetch is supported in Chrome, Firefox and Opera.
+Prefetch is supported in Chrome, Firefox, and Opera.

 4. Prerender